mongodb/docs/source/administration/import-export.rst

    covered here, please refer to these documents.

-   If you want to simply copy a database or collection from one instance to another, consider using the :mongodb:command:`copydb`, :mongodb:command:`clone`, or :mongodb:command:`clonecollection` commands, which may be more suited to this task.
+   If you want to simply copy a database or collection from one instance to another, consider using the :dbcommand:`copydb`, :dbcommand:`clone`, or :dbcommand:`clonecollection` commands, which may be more suited to this task.

 These tools may also be useful for importing data into a MongoDB data